ragineedarade/Multicolor-detation-in-webcame/README.md

  # 🎨 Multi-Color Detection using OpenCV

-A real-time color detection tool built with Python, OpenCV, and NumPy.
-This project identifies multiple predefined colors from your webcam feed using HSV color segmentation and displays bounding boxes with labels around each detected color.
+A real-time color detection tool built using **Python**, **OpenCV**, and **NumPy**.
+This project identifies multiple predefined colors from your webcam feed using the **HSV color space**, and highlights them with bounding boxes and labels.

 ---

 ## ✨ Features

-✅ Detects multiple colors in real-time
+- ✅ Real-time webcam capture
-✅ Uses HSV color space for better accuracy
+- ✅ Detects multiple colors with high accuracy
-✅ Highlights detected colors with bounding boxes & labels
+- ✅ Draws bounding boxes with color labels
-✅ Easily customizable to add new color ranges
+- ✅ Customizable color ranges
-✅ Lightweight and efficient using OpenCV
+- ✅ Lightweight and fast

 ---